 I put some detail in this section for you, especially this 1st page of the section, so you obtain necessary background information your mind requires to make sense of all this as one big picture.
 You will understand as you read on.

-The next two topics under this Section are as follows:
+The next two sub-topics after under this topic or section are as follows:

 • Level 2 Quotes

 Real-Time quotes, in contrast to delayed quotes, display bid and ask quotes for shares of a security within seconds or even live in the case of real-time streaming quotes.

 Real-Time quotes for stocks traded on the Nasdaq, NYSE and AMEX are displayed free by: